Kayla is a mother that went through the experience of obstetric cholestasis during her pregnancy and hopes to educate expecting moms.

 The scary part is that many of the mothers affected with this condition gave birth to babies who didn't make it.
 If the bile and toxins from the liver reach the baby's bloodstream, it can potentially act as a poison to the fetus.

 What terrifying news!
 My heart was broken, but I had to keep my emotions in check and continue to teach a full day of rowdy high schoolers.

-As soon as a I had a free moment, I called my doctor and my husband.
+As soon as I had a free moment, I called my doctor and my husband.
 I printed off all my resources about this condition, because I read online that cholestasis is often misdiagnosed or dismissed as allergies.
 When I read the symptoms, I realized how closely mine aligned.
 I knew I had this, and I wasn't taking any chances.

 My brilliant doctor immediately knew what was wrong.
 He had seen a case of it in medical school and he immediately ordered bloodwork to confirm his suspicions.
-He transferred me to a doctor in a larger city than the small town we were living in, and I was well cared for rom that point on.
+He transferred me to a doctor in a larger city than the small town we were living in, and I was well cared for from that point on.

 A Very Happy Ending

 On February 14, 2012, I was 36.5 weeks pregnant and went in for induced labor.
 My womb had become an unsafe environment for my baby.
-Rylan Bentley Brown came into the world healthy and adorable, just 5 pounds 8 oz.
+Rylan Bentley Brown came into the world healthy and adorable at just 5 pounds and 8 oz.
 He made it!
 Thanks to the attentive care of my doctors and nurses and the prayers of my friends and family, my husband and I now share a wonderful 8-month-old bundle of joy.
-We don't know what we would do without him, and we want everyone to take the strict precautions we did when we sensed something strange happening.
+We don't know what we would do without him, and we want everyone to take the strict precautions we did when we sensed something strange was happening.